Most punctuation keys provide electric behavior - as well as

 whitespace before it).

 Additionally, you can configure CC Mode so that typing a slash at the start of a line within a block comment will terminate the comment.
-You don't need to have electric minor mode enabled to get this behaviour.
+You don’t need to have electric minor mode enabled to get this behavior.
 See Clean-ups.

-c-electric-lt-gt) is
+) is

 electric in two circumstances: when it is an angle bracket in a C++

-template declaration (and similar constructs in other
+‘template’ declaration (and similar constructs in other

 languages) and when it is the second of two < or >